darekkay/dashboard/docs/development/README.md

 4. Add mandatory widget labels (at least `name`) to all translation files under `common/translations`.

 Optionally, you may create a `configuration.tsx` file to enable a configuration modal for the new widget.

+## Code of Conduct

+This project is released with a [Contributor Code of Conduct](https://github.com/darekkay/dashboard/blob/master/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.